Atlanta Falcons Out to Restore Post-Bye Week Winning Record, Worst Against the Spread in 2018Commercial Content | 21+ | T&Cs Apply

 Fortunately for Quinn and the Falcons, they’ve won their last five consecutive clashes with the Redskins, not to mention they’ve emerged as victors in each of their last three trips to FedEx Field.

-Though they have no post-bye week meetings with Washington in recent memory, Atlanta did defeat their NFC East rivals, the Philadelphia Eagles, twice following a bye week in 2012.
+Though they have no post-bye week meetings with Washington in recent memory, much to the disappointment of Washington DC online sports betting fans, Atlanta did defeat their NFC East rivals, the Philadelphia Eagles, twice following a bye week in 2012.

 They also defeated the fellow NFC East dwellers, Giants.
 In their last outing though, the New York outfit is in something of a tailspin at present.

 The Falcons haven’t inspired confidence.
 In fact, they sit at the bottom of the National Football League during this season, among the teams that are covering the spread.
-After seven matches, they’re one of four teams with the league-worst 2-5 record in covering the spread this season (28.6%).
+After seven matches, they’re one of four teams with the league-worst 2-5 record in covering the spread this season (28.6%) which is good to know if you are looking for the best sportsbook bonuses.

 Kansas City sits at the other end of the spectrum and is the only outfit to have covered the spread in all seven of their games, but the Falcons are far from soaring when it comes to their record.